 And all the product label has to state is that the product contains “fragrances,” so you’ll never know when a deadly chemical is hidden in there.

 Releasing them into the air causes an irreversible negative effect on the environment.

 So what can you do?
 Stop using aerosol products.
 Opt, again, for homemade products to replace them using all-natural ingredients, or choose fragrance-free products.

 Let the Outdoors In

 Open a window in your house!
-Letting in some fresh air will not only combat the potentially deadly pollutants that have been emitted into the air in your home unknowingly, but it can be a natural way to cool your home during warmer months, too.
+Letting in some fresh air will not only combat the potentially deadly pollutants that have been emitted into the air in your home unknowingly, but it can also be a natural way to cool your home during warmer months.